pdrmenezes/web-components/README.md

 customElements.define("todo-item", TodoItem)
 ```

-Not saying you <b>should</b> use a `<style>` tag inside a custom component but now it shouldn't impact the rest of the HTML.
-The component is a closed off environment and "self contained"
+Not saying you <b>should</b> use a `<style>` tag inside a custom component but you can, and now it shouldn't interfere the rest of the HTML.
+The component is a closed off environment and "self-contained"

 6. We can also write them by templating the component